-Epistemic Analytics is a laboratory that creates novel approaches and statistical tools to improve the assessment of complex thinking.
+Epistemic Analytics, a laboratory that creates novel approaches and statistical tools to improve the assessment of complex thinking.

 Center for Research on Early Childhood Education, which conducts cross-disciplinary research through direct engagement with the early childhood community to promote equal opportunity for all young children, ages birth through eight years.

-Madison Education Partnership, a research-practice partnerships between the Madison Metropolitan School District and Wisconsin Center for Education Research, engages in mutually defined, high-quality, problem-based studies that contribute to policy, build capacity and strengthen practice.
+Madison Education Partnership, a research-practice partnership between the Madison Metropolitan School District and Wisconsin Center for Education Research that engages in mutually defined, high-quality, problem-based studies that contribute to policy, build capacity and strengthen practice.

 Center for Research on College-Workforce Transitions, which conducts and supports research, critical policy analysis and public dialogue on student experiences with the transition from college to the workforce, seeks to inform policies, programs and practices that promote academic and career success for all learners.

-Center for the Integration of Research, Teaching and Learning, which is a network of 37 North American universities, works to improve how college faculty teach diverse science, technology, engineering and mathematics learners.
+Center for the Integration of Research, Teaching and Learning, a network of 37 North American universities that works to improve how college faculty teach diverse science, technology, engineering and mathematics learners.

-Wisconsin Evaluation Collaborative is a community of evaluators that conducts and supports program evaluations within the preK-12 education system through partnerships with school districts, professional associations, state agencies, education-based community organizations and Cooperative Educational Service Agencies (CESAs).
+Wisconsin Evaluation Collaborative, a community of evaluators that conducts and supports program evaluations within the preK–12 education system through partnerships with school districts, professional associations, state agencies, education-based community organizations and Cooperative Educational Service Agencies (CESAs).